The Bayesian Geometry of Transformer Attention: Abstract

-Taken together, these results demonstrate that hierarchical attention realizes Bayesian inference by geometric design, explaining both the necessity of attention and the failure of flat architectures.
+To understand which architectural ingredients enable exact inference, we decompose Bayesian computation into three \emph{inference primitives}: (i)~\textbf{belief accumulation}---integrating evidence into a running posterior; (ii)~\textbf{belief transport}---propagating beliefs forward through stochastic dynamics; and (iii)~\textbf{random-access binding}---retrieving stored hypotheses by content rather than position.
+Different tasks demand different subsets of these primitives, and different architectures can realize different subsets.

+Comparing Transformers, Mamba, LSTMs, and MLPs across bijection learning, HMM filtering, and associative recall, we find that Transformers realize all three primitives; Mamba realizes accumulation and transport but struggles with random-access binding; LSTMs realize only accumulation (of static sufficient statistics); and MLPs realize none.
+Geometric diagnostics reveal orthogonal key bases, low-dimensional value manifolds parameterized by posterior entropy, and---in Mamba---five discrete clusters corresponding to HMM hidden states.

+These results demonstrate that Bayesian computation is not monolithic: its realizability depends on the inference primitives a task demands and the architectural mechanisms available to implement them.
 Bayesian wind tunnels provide a foundation for mechanistically connecting small, verifiable systems to reasoning phenomena observed in large language models.